We Meet Through Serendipity

 “We are afraid to care too much, for fear that the other person does not care at all.” – Eleanor Roosevelt

-Sometimes we stumble upon a person we come to love in this world filled with billions of people.
+Sometimes we stumble upon someone we come to love in this world of millions.

-The test is whether he or she is going to stand by you, or are they just passing through your life on the way to somewhere or someone else?
+The test is whether they will stand by you or let you down.
+Are they just passing through your life on the way to somewhere or someone else?

-Often people say that something that is irrevocably broken just wasn’t meant to be.
+Often, people say that something that is irrevocably broken or just wasn’t meant to be.
 Which, in magical terms, means it wasn’t your fate or destiny.

 But there is really nothing magical about the world we live in.